How aggregation works

 Through the program, the Town can also choose to buy more electricity from renewable sources than is required by state law.
 For participants in the Standard Plan and the 100% Green Plan, Westborough buys more renewable electricity than is required by law.

-Diagram describing how delivery and supply works with Westborough Power Choice.
+Diagram describing how supply and delivery works with Westborough Power Choice.
 Detailed description above after the header With Westborough Power Choice.

 What changes on your bill